destinygg/destinypositions/docs/politics.md

 At a high-level, capitalism is best-known societal mechanism to generate wealth and make everyone better off.
 This is completely non-controversial and is what most actual economists and political scientists believe, and has been demonstrated over and over throughout history.

 However, there are different kinds of capitalism, ranging from *[laissez-faire](https://en.wikipedia.org/wiki/Laissez-faire)* (e.g. free market) to [state capitalism](https://en.wikipedia.org/wiki/State_capitalism) (e.g. China).
 We know that completely free-market systems have serious downsides, such as monopolies amd not properly accounting for externalities (e.g. pollution, global warming).
-Thus, I believe that capitalism should be tempered by a strong government that corrects for these problems.
+Thus, I believe that capitalism should be tempered by a strong government that tries to correct for these problems.
 (Not surprisingly, this is the exact state of affairs in nearly all advanced economies in the world.)

 ## Socialism / Communism